 outside the U.S.?

-employer stating that you are in a period of travel which is part of your OPT employment.
+If you are unable to return to the U.S. and your employer authorizes you to continue your work for them while abroad, you are encouraged to request a letter from your employer stating that you are in a period of travel which is part of your OPT employment.

 I need to renew my visa.
 When will U.S. Embassies and Consulates reopen?

 Each embassy/consulate will announce when they will re-open (if still closed) and when appointments will be available.
 You will need to check the website of a particular embassy or consulate for the most up to date information about visa appointment availability.
 You will need an updated I-20 for your visa appointment.

 How do I stay updated about my F-1 or J-1 status?